 - Child sessions - Play therapy - £45 - 40 minutes

 - Some concessionary appointments are available - please contact me regarding your circumstances

 This can be paid direct, details on my website, or cash on the day.
 Unfortunately I no longer take cheques.

-24 hours notice is required to either change or cancel an appointment, otherwise full payment of fees is requested.
+24 hours notice is required to either change or cancel an appointment, otherwise a fee of £25 is requested.

 Please call for an informal chat to discuss how I may be of help,

 or email me by visiting my website: email@example.com

 9.30 - 6.00 Monday - Friday.
 Alternative Saturdays.
 10 -12

 Types of client